 New permanent speed limits

 The following speed limits were proposed during consultation and have been set as the new permanent speed limits.
-The new permanent speed limits will come into effect on 30 June 2020.
+The new permanent speed limits came into effect on 30 June 2020.

 (come into effect on 30 June 2020)